spacelift-io/user-documentation/docs/faq/README.md

 If you still cannot find the answer to your question below, please reach out to our [support team](../product/support/README.md).

-{% if is_saas() %}

 ## Product

 ### How to submit a feature request?

+{% if is_saas() %}
+A feature request can be submitted when you're logged in to the Spacelift SaaS UI under `Feedback center` > `Request a feature`.
+{% else %}
-While logged in to the SaaS UI under Feedback center > Request a feature.
-For self hosted (and if you don't have a SaaS account), if you would like to create a feature request or ask for an update on a current request, please use Slack or the email support@spacelift.io to contact our team.
+For self hosted (and if you don't have a SaaS account), if you would like to create a feature request or ask for an update on a current request, please use Slack or the email <support@spacelift.io> to contact our team.
 {% endif %}

 ### Providing Admin consent for Microsoft login